-Competence for admission is assessed through evaluation of written essays, interviews, grade point average (GPA), letters of reference, transcript reviews, and GRE scores or other means of evidencing basic skills.
-Commitment to teaching, community and spiritual ideals of the program are evaluated mainly through analyses of the essays, interviews, and references.
+Competence for admission is assessed through evaluation of written essays, interviews, grade point average (GPA), letters of reference, transcript reviews, and standardized test scores as means of evidencing basic skills.
+Commitment to and aptitude for the teaching, community and spiritual pillars of the program are evaluated through analyses of transcripts, essays, interviews, and references.

-Evidence of basic skills (i.e., reading, writing, and mathematics) is required.
 Several sources of evidence may be submitted to establish basic skills competency.
 For a complete list of methods and scores, refer to section 3.6.3 below.
-Without this evidence, a candidate cannot be admitted to ACE Teaching Fellows.
-The University of Notre Dame's Graduate School is currently accepting these pieces of information for admission, but will accept the submission of the GRE or may accept another graduate level exam under special circumstances.
-Please note that any accepted ACE candidate from Ireland who does not have evidence via GRE, SAT, or ACT, will be required to pass the PRAXIS CORE exam during orientation weekend.
+Please note that any accepted ACE candidate who does not have evidence of basic skills via GRE, SAT, ACT, will be required to take the PRAXIS CORE exam no later than orientation weekend.